New stadiums and higher incomes will boost attendance numbers for sporting events

 IBISWorld industry Report Key Topics

-The Sports Franchises industry comprises sports teams or clubs that participate in live professional or semiprofessional sporting events (e.g. baseball, basketball, football, hockey, soccer and other team sports) before a paying audience.
-The sports franchises included in this industry may or may not operate their own facilities for staging games or other spectator sports events.
+This industry comprises sports teams or clubs that participate in live professional or semiprofessional sporting events (e.g. baseball, basketball, football, hockey, soccer and other team sports) before a paying audience.
+The sports franchises included in this industry may or may not operate their own facilities for presenting games or other spectator sports events.

 Key External Drivers

 Globalization & Trade